wwlib/assembler-8-js/README.md

 #### Status
 - Currenty, a proof of concept of a simple in-browser assembly text editor
+- Usable, but plenty of issues

 #### Todo
+- add line numbers option
 - convert to Typescript
 - add better vertical keyboard navigation
 - ...